Frequently Asked Questions

 Reserved seating at Commencement is for graduating seniors, faculty members, guests with special needs, and members of the 50th-year reunion class.
 Please respect all seating areas that are designated with signage as reserved.

 Parents, families and visitors are invited to sit in the open seating sections which include folding chairs and bleacher seating.
-Seating in these sections is on a first-come, first-served basis starting at 8:00 a.m.
+Seating in these sections is on a first-come, first-served basis beginning at 8:00 a.m.
 We recommend you bring your own blankets, stadium cushions or anything else you need to sit comfortably.
 Please be considerate and only hold the number of seats your party will actually use.

 Is there seating reserved for mobility-impaired or hearing-impaired guests?